Skip to main content

 .

-But, models that are used in joins still need to be compiled in Lightdash.
-So, we suggest using some labels in your dbt models to help manage these "helper" join tables.
+Models that are used in joins still need to be compiled in Lightdash.
+So, we suggest using some labels to tag the models that need to compiled in Lightdash with lightdash.
+Then, tag the models that you want users to explore with lightdash-explore.

 models: